adityas0204/fullstack-open/notes/part1 - Intro to React/c component state & event handler.md

 ### Passing state - to child components

-- Recommended to use small and reuseable React components
+- Recommended to use small and reusable React components
   - We will break our components up
-- [Lifting states up](https://react.dev/learn/sharing-state-between-components) in the component heirarchy is good practice
+- [Lifting states up](https://react.dev/learn/sharing-state-between-components) in the component hierarchy is good practice
   - So, put app's state in _App_ component and pass it to _Display_ component through _props_:

 ```jsx